IMPORTANT ANNOUNCEMENT FROM THE DIOCESE OF GREENSBURG STATEMENT - January 23, 2026

 New Kensington Catholic Community parishioners can help their neighbors in need every month through a new initiative.
 Each month, NKCC parishioners at all three churches will be asked to donate a specific item, and bring it to their church for distribution in the next month through the MSP food pantry.

-For December, the item will be hearty soups and stews.
+For January, the item will be SUGAR.

 The MSP Food Pantry feeds more than 300 families a month.
 Many thanks!